kihayu/chrome-summarizer-extension/README.md

 ## 🧩 How It Works

 1. Detects when you're reading an article
-2. Uses Gemini Nano to create a summary locally on your device
+2. Uses Summarizer API to create a summary locally on your device
 3. Displays a summary in the given length
 4. Keeps your data private - all processing happens on your machine